seamless-protocol/gov-proposals/proposals/sip_45/description.md

 ## Summary

 This proposal implements a freeze on all markets in the legacy Seamless lending platform as part of the previously approved sunset plan.
 The freeze will prevent new deposits and borrows while allowing users to continue withdrawing their assets and repaying loans.
-This action represents a key milestone in transitioning users from the legacy platform to Morpho Blue, which offers improved capital efficiency, reduced gas costs, and enhanced risk management.
+This action represents a key milestone in transitioning users from the legacy platform to Seamless Vaults built on Morpho, which offers improved capital efficiency, reduced gas costs, and enhanced risk management.

 ## Context and motivation